tjohann/a20_sdk/baalue/Documentation/storyline.md

 Future
 ======

-Use a Pine64 as the basic node for Baalue2.
+Use a Cubietruck-Plus (8-core) as master node.